abranczyk/custom-poling/README.md

 ```
 pip install -r requirements.txt
 ```
+### How to contribute

-5. To make a contribution, first set up a remote branch (here called `my-contribution`) that is tracked:
+1. To make a contribution, first set up a remote branch (here called `my-contribution`) that is tracked:
 ```
 git checkout master
 git pull